lonewolfwilliams/dinkyDSP/README.md

 - is free (please don't *demand* support)
 - suits people who like to hack around (feel free to *ask* for support) and contribute o_O

-please look at the included demo scene for a code sample and to get started ;)
+There are five tutorial scenes which should help you get started ;)

 ---!!!warning---